Sustainability Management

 Coal-fired power generation

-The Aozora Group will decline to provide financing for the construction of new coal-fired power plants or expansion of coal-fired power generation facilities.
-Meanwhile, the Group will proactively provide investments and loans to support its customers’ initiatives that contribute to the transition to a decarbonized society, including carbon dioxide capture, usage, and storage technologies.
+Aozora will decline to provide financing for the construction of new coal-fired power plants or expansion of coal-fired power generation facilities.
+Meanwhile, Aozora will proactively provide investments and loans to support its customers’ initiatives that contribute to the transition to a decarbonized society, including carbon dioxide capture, usage, and storage technologies.

 Coal mining